include-cpp/include-cpp.github.io/discord/index.md

 These roles are for pronouns.
 If you’re unfamiliar with some of them they might be surprising, or even funny, but do not treat them as a joke.
 We take pronouns seriously in this Discord, as should everyone, given our [Code of Conduct](/code-of-conduct/).
 If you’re unable to be respectful with these pronouns, then you’re not respectful to our members and this Discord may not be a place for you.
 Using the pronouns properly shouldn’t be a hard thing to do.

+Occasionally, someone new to the server is unaware of the purpose of these pronouns, so we have the following, which writes the paragraph above:
+`!pronouns-purpose`

 ### Permissions

 Another thing we use roles for is to control access to some channels.
 If you don't have access to a channel, you won't see it in the list.